 When you drag-and-drop instances of components to Form Editor, the new component is added as a child of the component beneath it.
 When you move the components, it is not possible to determine whether you want to adjust their position or attach them to a new parent component.
 Therefore, the parent component is not automatically changed.
 To change the parent of the component, press down the Shift key before you drag-and-drop the component into a new position.
 The topmost component under the cursor becomes the new parent of the component.

-You can use the (Export) button in Navigator to export a component as an alias.
+You can use the (Export) button in Navigator to export a component as a property alias with a valid alias reference.

 You can then use the property alias in other components to create connections to this component.